bandinopla/weightxreps-client/README.md

 ![Logo](https://weightxreps.net/logo.png)

 # Welcome
-I am thrilled to announce that I am releasing my forntend code to the community as open source.
+I am thrilled to announce that I am releasing my [backend code](https://github.com/bandinopla/weightxreps-server) and [frontend code](https://github.com/bandinopla/weightxreps-client) to the community as open source.
 This has been a long-time goal of mine and I am excited to see the impact it will have.

 By making the code available to all, I am hoping to attract contributions from other developers that can help enhance the codebase.
 This will result in a stronger and more reliable code, as well as promote collaboration and creativity within the community.

 I believe that this open source release will be a great step forward for the project and I can't wait to see what the community will create with it.

-# The Client
+# :sparkles: The Client
 This is the code for the front-end side of http://weightxreps.net

 > Weight For Reps is a training journal logging tool to help you keep track of your weight training.
 Mostly orientated towards Powerlifting/Weightlifting style of training.

-This is a [React App](https://reactjs.org/) that was created with [Create React App](https://create-react-app.dev/) and it uses [Apollo Client](https://www.apollographql.com/docs/react/) to comunicate with the server vía [GraphQL](https://graphql.org/).
+This is a [React App](https://reactjs.org/) that was created with [Create React App](https://create-react-app.dev/) and it uses [Apollo Client](https://www.apollographql.com/docs/react/) to comunicate with the server vía [GraphQL](https://graphql.org/) using Hooks created with a [GraphQL Code Generator](https://www.npmjs.com/package/@graphql-codegen/cli) by the backend side during development.

 > If you are developing both backend and front end, clone both repos into a folder and name each folder `client` and `server`.
 This is required because the sever [generates code](https://the-guild.dev/graphql/codegen) and goes one level up and expect a client folder to exist... these files will be dynamically created:
     - `generated---db-introspection.json`